Sarthak044/Mac_Changer/README.md

 ***ONLY FOR LINUX SYSTEMS***

-Coming Soon----->

 As the name suggests It will change your MAC Address for you

-usage:-
-python3 Mac_changer.py --help
+No more changing the MAC by terminal commands.
+It could never get this easy to change your MAC Address usage:- python3 Mac_changer.py --help

 Enjoy!!